Document name

 2. On the amount (principal and interest accrued from previous years) set aside to provide an annuity.

-2. Interest will accrue on the current year at an estimated rate equal to the interest rate used for the immediately preceding year.
-After the end of each year, the WCB will calculate the actual annual interest rate and adjust the estimated accrued interest to the actual amount for any balances still set aside.
+2. Interest will accrue on the current year at an estimated rate equal to the interest rate used for the immediate preceding year.
+At the end of each year, the WCB will calculate the actual annual interest rate and adjust the estimated accrued interest to the actual amount for any balances still set aside.

 3. Accrual of interest will cease: